ciruitbuilder/DC-to-AC-Boost-Converter/README.md

 (mild yellow glow in LED when square wave source(arduino) is powered)

-THe frequency of output to resistance and capacitance of a 555 timer astable circuit is given by:
+The relation of frequency to resistance and capacitance of a 555 timer astable circuit is given by:

                           f = 1/3RC*ln2